 – Eliminate all added salts, white & artificial sugars, processed foods and fizzy drinks.

-Reduce acidic food to 20% of your dietary intake.
+Reduce acidic food to 20% of your dietary intake (in weight).
 This includes the following food:

 • Animal fat and dairy products